Early Rain Covenant Church: Belief

 During an interview with Wang Yi conducted by Yu Jie in 2011, the interviewee stated that, Early Rain Covenant Church acknowledges the four formal creeds: Apostles' Creed, Nicene Creed, Chalcedonian Creed and Athanasian Creed, and follows the Belgic Confession and the Westminster Confession of Faith.

 Persecution

 Early Rain Covenant Church has been subjected to repeated persecution, which culminated in December 2018 with a massive crackdown by Chengdu police.
 100 church members, including Pastor Wang Yi and his wife, Jiang Rong, were detained.
 The church has been banned and its properties were confiscated by the government.
 In December 2019, Wang Yi, who challenged the government's sinicization of the gospel in his 95 Thesis, was sentenced to nine years in prison for "inciting subversion of state power" and "illegal business activity".

 On August 14, 2022, Chengdu police raided a 50-member Early Rain Sunday gathering inside a teahouse in the district of Wuhou, and detained the leader.
 They were accused of holding an "illegal gathering" of a "banned organization".
+In January 2026, the authorities arrested leaders of the church.

+On 14 June 2026, police raided the church during its Sunday service, interrogating at least 30 church members and detaining two of its leaders.